 Responsibilities of Working on Campus

-- Notify the Financial Aid Office of enrollment changes that may affect your eligibility for a work award.
+- Notify LMU Financial Aid of enrollment changes that may affect your eligibility for a work award.

 - Maintain satisfactory academic progress.